jacekkszczot/PolicyCraft/App/PolicyCraft /SECURITY.md

-# Polityka Bezpieczeństwa
+# Security Policy

-## Zakres danych
+## Data Scope
-* Użytkownicy: e-mail, zahaszowane hasło (Bcrypt).
+* Users: email address, hashed password (Bcrypt).
-* Analizy: tekst polityki, metadane (nazwa uczelni, data).
+* Analyses: policy text and metadata (institution name, date).
-* Brak danych wrażliwych (PII studentów/pracowników).
+* No sensitive personal data (PII of students/staff).

-## Zgłaszanie luk
+## Vulnerability Disclosure
-Jeśli znajdziesz lukę bezpieczeństwa, zgłoś ją poprzez Issues lub mail **security@policycraft.example.com**.
-Nie publikuj publicznie szczegółów przed naprawą.
+If you discover a security vulnerability, please report it via GitHub Issues or email **security@policycraft.example.com**.
+Do not publicly disclose details before a fix is deployed.

-## Zasady aktualizacji
+## Update Policy
-* Zewnętrzne biblioteki aktualizujemy co najmniej raz na semestr.
+* External libraries are updated at least once per semester.
-* Wersjonowanie SemVer.
+* Semantic Versioning (SemVer) is observed.

-## Uprawnienia
+## Permissions
-* Dostęp do serwera produkcyjnego mają wyłącznie maintainerzy.
+* Only maintainers have access to the production server.
-* Klucze API (jeśli zostaną dodane) przechowywane w zmiennych środowiskowych.
+* API keys (if introduced) are stored in environment variables.

-## Licencja
+## Licence
-MIT – patrz `LICENSE`.
+MIT – see `LICENSE`.

-_Data: 2025-07-11_
+_Date: 2025-07-11_